AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 ## Data organization

 After setting up data collection, you can use the Sequential Data Store (SDS) to store, retrieve, and analyze any type of streaming data.
-Typically, developers use the SDS to create customized applications.
+Typically, developers use the SDS as part of their customized applications.

 To organize and use the data in the SDS, you need to understand the basic features of the system: